tomtominator/Toms-Lathe-and-Saw/index.md

 # Thomas Woodworking Co.

-This website is meant to display my woodworking projects.
-Unfortunately nothing is for sale, yet.
-This site is a work in progress.
-Click the text below to view various pens and spoons I've made.
+This site is meant to display my woodworking projects.

+**If you purchased a pen and it contains an ID number, you can view a photo and thoughts behind making it.
+This information is in [Pens](Pens.md).**

 # Pens

 <img src="ThemeImgPens.jpg" width= "400*4/3" height="400">